PixelRican/Logos.Entities/README.md

 ## License

-Monophyll is released under the MIT License.
+Monophyll.Entities is released under the MIT License.
 See LICENSE for more details.